rahulhayaran/voyabot/README.md

-LINKEDIN_SCHOOLS_TO_FLAG = ['Berkeley', 'Haas']  # these are schools whose alumni you want tracked SLEEP_SPEED = 1 # the length of sleep is scaled by this factor, so 0.5 halves the wait time SLEEP_NOISE = 0.25 # adds uniform noise from 0 to this cutoff to each sleep, set to 0 to disable
+LINKEDIN_SCHOOLS_TO_FLAG = ['Berkeley', 'Haas']  # these are schools whose alumni you want tracked SLEEP_SPEED = 1 # the length of sleep is scaled by this factor, so 0.5 halves the wait time SLEEP_NOISE = 0.25 # adds uniform noise from 0 to this cutoff to each sleep, set to 0 to disable MATCH_RATIO = 75 # specificies how close scraped firm names must be to the target firm name

 # RocketBot
 ROCKET_GENERAL_TEMPLATE_FREQ_THRESHOLD = 25 # this is the minimum frequency (0-100) an email template must have on RocketReach to be included